fahimasqalani/Laravel-Projects-MyPost/README.md

 # Laravel-Projects-MyPost
-A website to share posts/stories/status
+A website for sharing posts/stories/status

 Credit to Traversy Media for this tutorial